MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-connect-new-resource.md

 ---
 title: "Connect to a new Azure resource | MicrosoftDocs"
-description: "Use this article to understand how to connect to Azure Communication Services using a new Azure resource." ms.date: 04/12/2022 ms.service: dynamics-365-customerservice ms.topic: article
+description: "Use this article to understand how to connect to Azure Communication Services using a new Azure resource in Customer Service admin center." ms.date: 04/12/2022 ms.service: dynamics-365-customerservice ms.topic: article